veysph/Flipdot/README.md

 0x83: command (there are several commands but this one instruct to display on the panel and refresh it fully)

-addres of the panel: each panel has and must have its own address (you setup the panel address with dip switches on it)
+address of the panel: each panel has and must have its own address (you setup the panel address with dip switches on it)

 data: One byte is a stripe of dots (so 7 dots).
 Least Significant Bit (LSB) is the upper dot.
 Most Significant Bit (the 7th) is the lower dot.
 (MSB 8th is ignored and should be put to zero)